This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Notes

-Only Alibaba Cloud accounts or RAM users with Superuser permission for the instance can create virtual warehouses.
+Only Alibaba Cloud accounts or Resource Access Management (RAM) users can create virtual warehouses.
+The Superuser permission for the instance is required.

 (Recommended) Use the UI